Addition and intersection of linear time-invariant behaviors

-Assuming that $\mathbf{m}(\mathcal{B}), \mathbf{n}(\mathcal{B})$ are unknowns, we can compute them by solving a linear system of equations.
-The solution is possibly rounded since we are looking for integers numbers. \end{proof} \begin{remark} Lemma \ref{lemma:hankel} is a classical result.
-It has been recently shown \cite{identifiability} that the assumptions of Lemma \ref{lemma:hankel} (controllability and persistency of excitation of the input component) can be replaced by the condition on the rank \eqref{eq:inputfromdata}. \end{remark}
+Lemma \ref{lemma:hankel} is a classic result known as the \emph{fundamental lemma}.
+It has been recently shown \cite{identifiability} that the assumptions of Lemma \ref{lemma:hankel} (controllability, given input/output partitioning, and persistency of excitation of the input) can be replaced by the following condition